 “You look.
 Close them.
 You look and that sky is so blue, and the sun is so hot.
 I can hear the waves, they are so gentle, and this sun so hot.
 And it doesn’t matter what you say I am at the beach right now.
 Nothing to worry about.”

-They were not at the beach, the whole thing was ridiculous, they were at home, locked up.
-He was felt irritated.
+They were not at the beach, he thought, the whole thing was ridiculous, they were at home, locked up.
+He felt irritated.

 “So are you ready for your walk darling?” he interrupted.

-The girl leaped up, looked defiantly at her father and stormed off into her room.
+The girl leaped up, looked at her father and stormed off into her room.

 “Oh my God!I am getting dressed!” she yelled.